typestruck/merochat/ARCHITECTURE.md

 * Pages are always rendered server side so `Template` modules use `view`s from the Shared folder

 * Sessions are cookie based.
-The logged in user id is always available to `Handler` modules via `guards :: { loggedUserID :: PrimaryKey }` in case of internal pages
+The logged in user id is always available to `Handler` modules via `guards :: { loggedUserId :: PrimaryKey }` in case of internal pages

 * There is a server for HTTP requests and another for websockets.
 The websocket server uses a wrapper for the ws library